-A private pension works similarly to a workplace pension, but it’s set up by you rather than your employer.
+Private pensions work similarly to workplace pensions but are set up by you rather than your employer.

 The money you put into your personal pension will usually be invested in a range of assets like shares, bonds, property and cash.
 When you start your pension, you’ll probably get a choice of pension funds to select from, based on how much risk you’re willing to take.

-When you reach the age of 55, you can take your private pension as a lump sum, use it to buy an annuity (a guaranteed income) or leave it invested and take out cash amounts when you need to.
+When you reach the age of 55, you can take your private pension as a lump sum, use it to buy an annuity (a guaranteed income) or leave it invested and take out cash amounts when you need to via drawdown.
 You can find more information about this on our page about cashing in your pension.

 Tax relief on private pensions